LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 2. If everything was installed correctly as per the Part 1's instructions above, you should be able to access the demo solution's Web page at http://localhost:8501 locally.
 ![screenshot_2.2_environment](images/part2_mainui.png)
 3. The UI is very minimalistic.
 You need to click one of the Web cam buttons, first, to display a simulated shelf image of a fictitious retail shop.
 4. Then you can click the Analyse button to submit the selected image to your GPT-4 Turbo with Vision model in Azure OpenAI.
-If there are no significant gaps, then the model should reply with a simple "Ok".
-If the model detects a potential out-of-stock situation because of a wider gap, then it should reply with a more verbose answer, describing the location and specifics of its findings.
+If there are no significant gaps, the model should reply with a simple "Ok".
+If the model detects a potential out-of-stock situation because of a wider gap, it should reply with a more verbose answer, describing the location and specifics of its findings.
 >**Note**: As a Generative AI solution, GPT-4 Turbo with Vision is not deterministic.
 So, you may get slightly different descriptions of the same image if it's analysed several times, which is expected.

 ## Part 3: Web app - Developer Guide
-1. This Web app is based on Streamlit, an open source Python framework, and doesn't require an explicit setup of a Web service or programming in any other languages.
+1. This Web app is based on Streamlit, an open source Python framework, and doesn't require an explicit setup of a Web service or programming in any other languages but Python.
 2. The **image_paths** dictionary contains button names for simulated Web cams and associated JPEG images of the shop shelves.
 If you want to use your own images, just update the relevant references.
 ``` Python
 image_paths = {